ninsuo/symfony-quickstart/README.md

 - CRUD generator generates bootstrap-ready and translated views, because if you need this app, you're not against generating most of the application.
 You may also want to try the Ajax-CRUD generator.

-- CKeditor and HTMLPurifier are preinstalled to manage rich-text editors (WYSIWYG), just use CKEditorType in your form and |purify filter in your view.
+- CKeditor (with image browsing and upload integrated) and HTMLPurifier are preinstalled to manage rich-text editors (WYSIWYG), just use CKEditorType in your form and |purify filter in your view.

 - EWZRecaptchaBundle gives a nice ReCaptcha type and validator for sensible parts (registration or contact forms)

 ## Ready-to-use tools

-- Admin tools: interfaces to manage users and groups (roles GROUP_<group name> automatically set).
-You need to manually set your own user to is_admin = 1 on the database.
+- Admin tools: interfaces to manage users and groups (roles `ROLE_GROUP_<group name>` automatically set).
+You'll need to manually set is_admin = 1 on database for your first admin.

 - Settings on the fly: if your app requires settings set/stored by arbitrary people, use the Setting entity/repository/twig function to quickly get the job done.

-- CKEditor plugins integrated (with immediate image browsing and upload support)

 ## Installation